awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 Before you get started with Spot Instances, you should be familiar with the following concepts:
 + *Spot capacity pool* – A set of unused EC2 instances with the same instance type \(for example, `m5.large`\) and Availability Zone\.
 + *Spot price* – The current price of a Spot Instance per hour\.
 + *Spot Instance request* – Requests a Spot Instance\.
 The request provides the maximum price per hour that you are willing to pay for a Spot Instance\.
 If you don't specify a maximum price, the default maximum price is the On\-Demand price\.
 When the maximum price per hour for your request exceeds the Spot price, Amazon EC2 fulfills your request if capacity is available\.
 A Spot Instance request is either *one\-time* or *persistent*\.
 Amazon EC2 automatically resubmits a persistent Spot Instance request after the Spot Instance associated with the request is terminated\.
-Your Spot Instance request can optionally specify a duration for the Spot Instances\.
-+ *Spot Fleet* – A set of Spot Instances that is launched based on criteria that you specify\.
-The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet\.
-By default, Spot Fleets are set to *maintain* target capacity by launching replacement instances after Spot Instances in the fleet are terminated\.
-You can submit a Spot Fleet as a one\-time *request*, which does not persist after the instances have been terminated\.
-You can include On\-Demand Instance requests in a Spot Fleet request\.
 + *EC2 instance rebalance recommendation* \- Amazon EC2 emits an instance rebalance recommendation signal to notify you that a Spot Instance is at an elevated risk of interruption\.
 This signal gives you the opportunity to proactively rebalance your workloads across existing or new Spot Instances without having to wait for the two\-minute Spot Instance interruption notice\.
-+ *Spot Instance interruption* – Amazon EC2 terminates, stops, or hibernates your Spot Instance when the Spot price exceeds the maximum price for your request or capacity is no longer available\.
++ *Spot Instance interruption* – Amazon EC2 terminates, stops, or hibernates your Spot Instance when capacity is no longer available or the Spot price exceeds the maximum price for your request\.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two\-minute warning before it is interrupted\.

 ### Key differences between Spot Instances and On\-Demand Instances<a name="key-differences-spot-on-demand"></a>